hahatori/Python_Assignment1/README.md

 ### what is to be expected when it is run

-The expected results of the model is：
+The expected result is the agents can interact with each other and have a GUI that shows the animation by input or modify parameters.

 Modify the IPython console from GUI.py to run to produce a separate window, called "My Model".
 The top left corner displays the window menu called "Model".
 Click on the menu displays a drop-down list named "Run model", continuing to click on it，displays an scatter plot animation.